An Optimal Algorithm for Strongly Convex Minimization under Affine Constraints: Related Works and Summary of the Contributions

-In a nutshell, our approach consists in a rigorous combination of Nesterov's acceleration~\cite{nes04} to minimize a smooth and strongly convex function, and Chebyshev's acceleration \cite{auzinger2011iterative,arioli2014chebyshev} of linear system solving.
+In a nutshell, our approach consists in a rigorous combination of Nesterov's acceleration~\citep{nes04} to minimize a smooth and strongly convex function, and the Chebyshev iteration method \citep{fla50,gol83,auzinger2011iterative,gut02} for linear system solving.
 Our approach allows us to accelerate the PAPC algorithm and, for the first time, to achieve the asymptotic complexity lower bounds.
 Our results and the most relevant results of the literature are summarized in Table~\ref{tab:rate}.